michaelloudermilk/ml/Device-log-Troubleshooting.md

 4. UNMS accepts this connection and locks communication with this device only to unique UNMS key
 3. User authorises device and UNMS has full access to device

+# Connection error

+Typical example:

+     Sep 12 15:20:52 udapi-bridge[978]: connecting to XXX.YYY.ZZZ:443
+     Sep 12 15:20:57 udapi-bridge[978]: connection error (XXX.YYY.ZZZ:443)

+This is a generic network error which means that your device can’t reach UNMS server.
+It is necessary to check that your device can ping your UNMS server and it can connect to UNMS via websocket with SSL.
+There is a detailed tutorial how to check it on this [wiki page](https://github.com/Ubiquiti-App/UNMS/wiki/Discovery-Troubleshooting#i-can-discover-the-device-but-connection-to-unms-is-failing).
+If your device is EdgeRouter and you are using it as a gateway then you could have a problem with resolving UNMS hostname and you have to use IP address in your UNMS key.

 # Connection terminated by UNMS (establishing connection)

 Typical example: